 Slow Tourism – Quality over quantity

-Slow tourism means letting go stress and speed.
+Slow tourism means letting go of stress and speed.

 On the one hand, it’s about reducing the number of miles, places and experiences.
 On the other side, it’s about the increasing depth of experiences, practice patience and peace of mind, improve cultural understanding and knowledge.